 Janet Clark, Dean Emerita, Tyndale Seminary of Tyndale University

-Tom Tanner, former Director of Accreditation, The Association of Theological Schools
+Tom Tanner, Former Director of Accreditation, ATS

 Adjournment and Free Evening